BeamMP/Docs/docs/en/FAQ/How-to-deactivate-mods.md

 There are 3 options to resolve possible issues when using BeamMP.

 ### 1. Deactivate mods
-Before joining any Server, make sure you have no mods besides 'multiplayerbeammp' enabled.
+Before joining any server, make sure you have no mods besides 'multiplayerbeammp' enabled.
 If the game freezes or you still have issues, refer to the next option

 ### 2. Creating a new Userfolder